learreDHDK/ccode/README.md

 				<td>We wrote an email to the contributor of the dataset in order to ask if there exist a legend to codify the headers of the dataset, but we never received an answer.</td>
 				<td></td>
 				<td></td>
-				<td>The API platform from which the data was download could not support mixed queries to retrive at once data of the world so we had to download the data in series and then created a united csv file for the dataset</td>
+				<td>The API platform from which the data was downloaded could not support mixed queries to retrive at once data of the world so we had to download the data in series and then created a united csv file for the dataset</td>
 				<td></td>
 				<td></td>
 				<td></td>